 You may know that at Readers.com we are passionate about spreading happiness beyond our four walls.
 One of the ways we do this is by partnering with Timmy Global Health to expand access to healthcare across the world.
-Our partnership with Timmy Global Health involves us donating our reading glasses to underserved communities in the Dominican Republic, Guatemala, and Ecuador.
-However, last month we had the opportunity to send two of our very own team members, Kari Daffron and Julie Schieferstein, to join Timmy Global Health on their medical service trip to Xela, Guatemala.
+Over the years, our partnership with Timmy Global Health has involved everything from donating physical reading glasses to creating a charitable reader, The Timmy, in which Readers.com donates $3 to Timmy Global Health for each pair sold.* However, last month (October 2017) we had the opportunity to send two of our very own team members, Kari Daffron and Julie Schieferstein, to join Timmy Global Health on their medical service trip to Xela, Guatemala.

 We were so excited to hear about Julie and Kari’s experiences while serving the communities in Guatemala that we wanted to share their story with you too.